 Depreciation is recognised on the straight-line method in order to write off the cost of each asset over its estimated useful life.
 Freehold land with an infinite life is not depreciated.
-Other property, plant and equipment are depreciated based on the estimated useful lives of the assets as follows:
+Other property, plant and equipment are depreciated based on the estimated useful lives of the assets as follows:-

-Buildings 2% - 5%
+Buildings 2% - 33%

-Plant and machineries 6% - 10%
+Plant and machinery 6% - 20%

 Motor vehicles 10% - 20%

-Furniture, fittings and office equipment 10% - 33.3%
+Furniture, fittings and office equipment 10% - 25%